pyeventsourcing/eventsourcing/docs/topics/projections.rst

 this technique, something must be written to the projection's sequence for each notification received.
-That can be tolerated by writing "null" records that extend the sequence without spoiling the projections, for example in the event sourced index example below, random keys are inserted instead of email addresses to extend the sequence.
+That can be tolerated by writing "null" records that extend the sequence without spoiling the projections, for example in the event-sourced index example below, random keys are inserted instead of email addresses to extend the sequence.

 An alternative which avoids writing unnecessarily to a projection's sequence